This post in sponsored by Walmart. All opinions are my own. Seriously, their baby registry experience is amazing.

 I vividly remember how I felt the first time I walked into a big box baby store to build my registry.
 I had my registry gun in hand, and had ZERO idea what I was doing.
 I ended up having to leave the store and go home to do research before I could make any decisions.

-If you have not already started your baby registry, you can do so TODAY with Amazon baby.
-Amazon has THE largest selection of baby items and their prices are hard to beat.
-You can easily just click to add items and your friends and family will have the option to send gifts straight to your home.
-Sign up for an Amazon Baby registry here.
+If you have not already started your baby registry, you can do so TODAY with Walmart.
+Walmart has THE largest selection of baby items and their online system makes it easy to build and manage your registry.
+Plus, they have great tools to help you make sure you have all the essentials added to your list.

 Let’s jump into the essential items needed to build your baby registry!